2018 NextEra Energy Resources 250

 The 2018 NextEra Energy Resources 250 was the first stock car race of the 2018 NASCAR Camping World Truck Series season, and the 19th iteration of the event.
 The race was held on Friday, February 16, 2018 in Daytona Beach, Florida at Daytona International Speedway, a 2.5 mi triangle-shaped superspeedway racetrack.
 The race would take 100 laps to complete.
 In a wreck filled race, Johnny Sauter driving for GMS Racing would survive and hold off the field to win the race.
 To fill out the podium, Justin Haley of GMS Racing and Joe Nemechek, driving for his own team NEMCO Motorsports would finish 2nd and 3rd, respectively.

-The race was the debut for Bo LeMastus.
+The race was the debut for Bo LeMastus and Jordan Anderson Racing.

 Background

 Background

 Daytona International Speedway is one of two superspeedways to hold NASCAR races, the other being Talladega Superspeedway.
 The standard track at Daytona International Speedway is a four-turn superspeedway that is 2.5 miles (4.0 km) long.
 The track's turns are banked at 31 degrees, while the front stretch, the location of the finish line, is banked at 18 degrees.